iocat/rules_rescript/README.md

 # rules_rescript
 Bazel Rules for Rescript

+### 🚧 🚧 Project is under construction.
+PRs are welcomed. 🚧 🚧

 ## How to turn your repository into a rescript repo:

 In your WORKSPACE file, add the following snippet and run rescript_repository to loads the neccessary rescript dependency: